Phoney War: German invasion of Poland

 In contrast to the lack of hostilities on land between the Allies and Germany, the fighting on the seas was real.
 On 3 September, the British liner was torpedoed off the Hebrides with the loss of 112 lives in what was to be the start of the lengthy Battle of the Atlantic.
 On 4 September, the Allies announced a blockade of Germany to prevent her importing food and raw materials to sustain her war effort; the Germans immediately declared a counter-blockade, while the Soviet Union helped Germany with supplies bypassing the blockade.

 After World War II, it was discovered that Nazi Germany's armed forces were vulnerable throughout the September Campaign.
 They had not yet reached full fighting strength and might have succumbed to a determined opponent, or at least suffered serious damage.
 At the Nuremberg trials, German military commander Alfred Jodl said that "if we did not collapse already in the year 1939 that was due only to the fact that during the Polish campaign, the approximately 110 French and British divisions in the West were held completely inactive against the 23 German divisions."

 General Wilhelm Keitel stated: "We soldiers had always expected an attack by France during the Polish campaign, and were very surprised that nothing happened....
 A French attack would have encountered only a German military screen, not a real defence."
 According to General Siegfried Westphal, if the French had attacked in force in September 1939, the German army "could only have held out for one or two weeks."

+One reason offered for French and British stalling in September was the memory of the First World War.
+The two countries had suffered 10 million casualties combined, and were unwilling to fight an offensive war in the same towns and states affected by it.